 Curiously, I wasn’t able to find the Meeting Room license through the preview version of the redesigned Office 365 Admin Center and had to revert to the older version.

 After purchase, you can assign the license to an Exchange room mailbox (which doesn’t need a full-blown Office 365 license) assigned to a Microsoft-approved room devices.
 The choice of available devices will differ from country to country (here’s the set available in the U.S.), as will prices.
 The device can then connect into a Teams meeting with voice and video (if the device supports video).
+Remember that you need to configure the account to use a calling plan or direct routing to enable the device to connect with meetings.

 If you use Skype for Business Online, you should read this primer on devices and licenses.